vuestorefront/vue-storefront/doc/FAQ and Receipes.md

 If You like to have Category filter working with configurable products - You need to expand the `product.configurable_children.attrName` to `product.attrName_options` array.
 This is automatically done by [mage2vuestorefront](https://github.com/DivanteLtd/mage2vuestorefront) for all attributes set as `product.configurable_options` (by default: color, size).
 If You like to add additional fields like `manufacturer` to the filters You need to expand `product.manufacturer_options` field.
 The easiest way to do so is to set `config.product.expandConfigurableFilters` to `['manufacturer']` and re-run the `mage2vuestorefront` indexer.

+### <a name="seo-redirects"></a>How to redirect original Magento2 urls to Vue Storefront

+There is a SEO redirects generator for nginx -> https://serverfault.com/a/441517 available within the [vue-storefront-api](https://github.com/DivanteLtd/vue-storefront-api/commit/2c7e10b4c4294f222f7a1aae96627d6a0e23f30e).
+Now You can generate SEO map redirecting users from the original Magento urls to Vue Storefront URLs by running:

+`npm run seo redirects — —oldFormat=true | false`

+- `oldFormat` - should be set accordingly to the `vue-storefront/config/local.json` setting of `products.useShortCatalogUrls` (oldFormat = !useShortCatalogUrls)

+Please make sure that  `vue-storefront/config/local.json` setting of `useMagentoUrlKeys` is set to `true` and You have ElasticSearch synchronised with the Magento2 instance using current version of https://github.com/DivanteLtd/mage2vuestorefront